-- What happens when weather conditions are poor?

-Where can I pick tulips in New Jersey?
-Where is there a Tulip Farm NJ?

-Between March and May you can pick tulips at nearly any gardening store and some roadside farms.
-It’s just not the same as picking tulips from a field yourself though.
-Here are a few tulip farms and festivals in New Jersey.

-Tulip Picking at Holland Ridge Farms in the Cream Ridge section of Upper Freehold, Monmouth County, NJ

-Holland Ridge Farms claims to be the largest tulip festival on the East Coast and the largest you-pick-flower farm in the country.
+What happens when weather conditions are poor? > > Where can I pick tulips in New Jersey?
+Where is there a Tulip Farm NJ? > > Between March and May, you can pick tulips at nearly any gardening store and > some roadside farms.
+It’s just not the same as picking tulips from a field > yourself though.
+Here are a few tulip farms and festivals in New Jersey. > > Tulip Picking at Holland Ridge Farms in the Cream Ridge section of Upper > Freehold, Monmouth County, NJ > > Holland Ridge Farms claims to be the largest tulip festival on the East Coast > and the largest you-pick-flower farm in the country.
 It just might be.
-Located in Upper Freehold, Holland Ridge Farms has millions of tulips for picking, more than ever before.
-Pick as many as you like for a $1 per tulip.

-Tulip Picking at Dalton Farms in Swedesboro, Gloucester County, NJ
+Located > in Upper Freehold, Holland Ridge Farms has millions of tulips for picking, more > than ever before.
+Pick as many as you like for a $1 per tulip. > > Tulip Picking at Dalton Farms in Swedesboro, Gloucester County, NJ